mysql/mysql-operator/tests/README.md

     should return `0`

 --nodes={number}\
-    sets the number of nodes to use
+    sets the number of nodes per cluster

 --node-memory={limit-in-MB}\
     sets the amount of memory per node, limit is expressed in mega-bytes\